pappasam/papercolor-theme-slim/README.md

 ## Installation

 This is a normal [Neovim Package].
-Install it like you would any other colorscheme, consulting your package manager's documentation.
+Install it like you would any other [colorscheme], consulting your package manager's documentation.

 ## Variants